Mathématique: Chapter 78

 “Dave’s, uh, a nickname?”
 Eli offered, coming to stand at Rush’s shoulder.

 “‘Hotshot’ is a nickname.”
 Young growled. “‘Shep’ is a nickname.
 ‘Kid’ is a nickname.
-‘Dave’ is a guy working for the Lucian Alliance.”
+‘Dave’ is a guy who works for the Lucian Alliance.”

 “Oh yeah.
 Sorry.
 I keep forgetting ‘David Telford’ is a real person.”
 Eli looked at Rush.
 “Can I call you—”